jhumelsine/jhumelsine.github.io/_posts/2024-04-10-interpreter-design-pattern-implementation.md

 Here’s the entire implementation up to this point as one file.
 Copy and paste it into a Java environment and execute it.
 If you don’t have Java, try this [Online Java Environment]( https://www.tutorialspoint.com/java/online-java-compiler.php).

 A few highlights:
-* The classes required about 215 lines of code.* The tests required about 170 lines of code.
+* The classes required about 215 lines of code.
+* The tests required about 170 lines of code.
-* `Rational` is the largest class, still under 40 lines, but most of that is formatting and basic arithmetic processing.
+* `Rational` is the largest class, still under 40 lines, but most of that is formatting and arithmetic processing for fractions.
 * The other classes are mostly straightforward.
 * I had completely forgotten about division by zero until I had completed the implementation.
 I added unit tests for it, and only some worked.
 The code didn't catch zero divided by zero.
 I didn't retrofit the previous code with division by zero tests and updates, but I have done so in the complete listing here.